jkjung-avt/hand-detection-tutorial/README.md

-hand-detection-tutorial
+Hand Detection Tutorial
 =======================

-This is a tutorial on training a 'hand detector' with TensorFlow object detection API.
+This is a tutorial on how to train a 'hand detector' with TensorFlow object detection API.
 This README outlines how to set up everything and train the object detection model locally.
 You could refer to the following blog post for a more detailed tutorial.

 [Tutorial on Training a Hand Detector](https://jkjung-avt.github.io/hand-detection-tutorial/)